paapaabdullahm/docker-gen/README.md

       restart: always
   ```

-  &nbsp;
-  For SSL to work for this setup in development, you should create a self-signed certificate, and locally trust it.
-To help speed up this process, consider using the following script: https://github.com/pam79/ssl-gen
+  > For SSL to work for this setup in development, you should create a self-signed certificate, and locally trust it.

   &nbsp;
   Finally, start the reverse-proxy